obordonado/game/README.md

 ##>>>> Pokemon Game !<<<<
+> For this game, I've used HMTL, CSS and JAVASCRIPT VANILLA

 >It's coded using "display:none" in order to have a unique html file, but giving the sensation of 4 different screens.
 The game is designed to be played full screen.
 (Press F11 on your keyboard)<br>
 ------------